- Military Basics

 As a service member — or part of the military family — you need the right fuel to stay energized.
 Eating well allows you to perform your job to the best of your ability.
 These suggestions can get you started on a path to good nutrition and good health.

-For more healthy information, learn how to take command of your health and well-being and check out the Military OneSource health and wellness coaching program, a free resource for eligible service members and family members.
+For more health information, learn how to take command of your health and well-being and check out the Military OneSource health and wellness coaching program, a free resource for eligible service members and family members.
 If financial restrictions are impacting your health and wellness goals, tap into these resources to help manage financial stress.
 Military OneSource is here 24/7 to assist you with your questions.
 Call 800-342-9647, view international calling options or schedule a live chat.